MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`autMachineGroup`** - **Application Under Test Machines**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Comma separated list of machines or output variable or Machine Group Name on which server processes such as W3WP.exe is running.
+A comma separated list of machines, output variables, or machine group names on which server processes, such as `W3WP.exe`, are running.
 <!-- :::editable-content-end::: -->
 <br>